 The team at Go Against The Flow have developed a helpful screening tool that can start the process by asking the question “Should I lift or squeeze or see a Health Professional”.
 Our resource booklet is also a helpful tool.
 These tools help you assess your symptoms and risks to know what to do next.
 If you’re unsure about Pelvic Floor Exercises or any other issue seek further help…. usually either from a GP or physiotherapist trained in continence management and pelvic floor problems.
 Seeing a professional is best because they can help guide you in the right direction, targeting and tailoring the care specifically for YOU.

 If you have leaking issues reaching out via contacting us or first asking us questions , even anonymously, if you’ve any leaking issues is a good call.
 You can even take the plunge and make a call to the National Continence Helpline.
 We have supportive and experienced Nurse Continence Specialists on the end of the line that can advise or direct you onto further help near to where you live if you want and need it!
 Tap into this great resource to help you or someone you know!

 Get active and good habits

-Being the girl that can and getting all the benefits that getting active bestows upon us is a freedom that no one should be denied or feel barred from.
+Being the girl that gets all the benefits that being active bestows upon us is a freedom that no one should be denied or feel barred from.
 So….
 Get connected.
 Get involved and know that This Girl Can !!!!